 Etiquette and Culture

-• Sharper perception and strategic insight, developed through constant inquiry into reality, power, and human behavior.
+Sharper perception and strategic insight, developed through steady inquiry into reality, power, and human behavior.

-• A disciplined path of personal advancement, where lessons move beyond technique and into the choices you make every day.
+A disciplined path of personal advancement, where lessons extend beyond technique and into the choices you make every day.

-• A community of individuals pursuing the same demanding work, providing challenge, support, and shared purpose.
+A community of individuals pursuing the same demanding work, offering challenge, support, and shared purpose.

-This question has no simple or correct answer.
-For some, the lesson they seek is revealed quickly, and once realized, they move on.
+There is no single or correct timeline.
+For some, the lesson they seek appears quickly, and their path shifts.
 For others, the value lies in the long road—the fellowship of training and the lifelong pursuit of mastery.
-With time, one’s reasons for training often change, shaped by new realizations.
-The aim of our traditions is not to create followers, but to empower our deshi to live a life of balance and consequence, and to experience the joy that arises from such a life.
+As one continues, the reasons for training evolve, shaped by new realizations.

-Entering a dojo does not bind anyone to a lifelong commitment.
-Training begins with a period of acclimation, during which new students can experience the rhythm of our traditions and determine whether this path is right for them—during which we also come to understand whether they are a good fit for our traditions.
+Beginning the study does not bind anyone to a lifelong commitment.
+Training starts with a period of acclimation, allowing new students to experience the rhythm of the traditions and determine whether this path is right for them—and allowing us to determine whether they are a good fit.
 Clarity emerges through practice.

 How to Begin